All Episodes

 In addition to that, we're building alternate care sites, which is a little bit of a smaller version of the hospital.

-We have deployed 8,450 hospital beds from federal stockpiles.
+In total, we've deployed 8,450 hospital beds from federal stockpiles.

-And you know, if you think this is done over a period of really a period of weeks, it's incredible actually.
+And, you know, if you think this is done over a period of, really a period of weeks, it's incredible, actually.

-More than 8,000 ventilators have been sent from the national stockpile to our cities and states, backed by the Defense Production Act, which we've used very strongly, very powerfully, so powerfully that we don't have to use it too much, frankly.
+More than 8,000 ventilators have been sent from the national stockpile to our cities and states, backed by the Defense Production Act, which we've used very strongly, very powerfully.

-Uh when I say ready to roll too, I mean uh exactly what that uh states we are wherever that monster goes, we're able to move with it.
+When I say ready to roll too, I mean exactly what that states.

-Great flexibility, we have tremendous flexibility, and we have people waiting, and they're ready, willing, and able, but waiting to bring them wherever it may be, if they need it, if they're needed.
+And we have people waiting, and they're ready, willing, and able, but waiting to bring them wherever it may be, if they need it, if they're needed.

 I think that could be the case in New York.

-It could be the case in a few other states, and fewer beds, fewer hospital visits mean fewer ventilators.
+It could be the case in a few other states.

 FEMA and HHS have directly distributed 11.7 million N95 respirators.